 Financial Aid Office

-The bulk of the office's activity still revolves around grants, scholarships, student loans and Work Study, but the office also can provide good information about everything from student credit cards to student loans.
-It also endeavors to educate students on general financial literacy matters, from budgeting and proper credit use, to identity theft prevention and managing a credit report/FICO score.
+The bulk of the office's activity still revolves around grants, scholarships, student loans and Work-Study, but the office also provides information about everything from private loans to general financial literacy matters, including basic skills, concepts and budgeting.
+All prospective and continuing graduate students are assigned a financial aid advisor.

 The Financial Aid Office staff is available throughout a student's Cortland experience to share financial knowledge and provide good-sense answers to financial questions.
 Students are invited to visit the office and meet with an advisor.